sserbu13/obsidian-root/Projects/cv.md

 Tested: Operational System, Web app, iOS app, Android app, network traffic manager, Bios Encryption software Achievements::
 - Implemented and presented jira workflows that were widely adopted by the engineering team
-- Took ownership over 2 critical projects as the sole QA, liaising with clients regularly to ensure expectations and targets are met.
+- Took ownership over 2 critical projects as the sole QA,
+- .
 Both projects were delivered in the agreed upon timeframe and budget with the clients being very impressed with our work
-- Training Junior QAs and helping them
+- Liaising with key clients regularly to make presentations to showcase our

 Bango
 Tested: Payments & Identification services, Assets management system,